NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v4.0.md

 $ sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

 With the following command, you can install a pod-network add-on to the control plane node.
-Calico is the pod-network add-on here:
+Flannel is the pod-network add-on here:

 ```
 $ kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml